gvenzl/oci-oracle-xe/README.md

 ## Environment variables

+Environment variables allow you to customize your container.
+Note that these variables will only be considered during the database initialization (first container startup).

 ### `ORACLE_PASSWORD`
 This variable is mandatory for the first container startup and specifies the password for the Oracle Database `SYS` and `SYSTEM` users.

 ### `ORACLE_RANDOM_PASSWORD`
 This is an optional variable.
 Set this variable to a non-empty value, like `yes`, to generate a random initial password for the `SYS` and `SYSTEM` users.
 The generated password will be printed to stdout (`ORACLE PASSWORD FOR SYS AND SYSTEM: ...`).

+### `ORACLE_DATABASE`
+This is an optional variable.
+Set this variable to a non-empty string to create a new pluggable database with the name specified in this variable. **Note:** creating a new database can add several additional seconds to the initial container startup.
+If you do not want that additional startup time, use the already existing `XEPDB1` database instead.

 ### `APP_USER`
 This is an optional variable.
 Set this variable to a non-empty string to create a new database schema user with the name specified in this variable.
+The user will be created in the default `XEPDB1` pluggable database.
+If `ORACLE_DATABASE` has been specified, the user will also be created in that pluggable database.
 This variable requires `APP_USER_PASSWORD` or `APP_USER_PASSWORD_FILE` to be specified as well.

 ### `APP_USER_PASSWORD`
 This is an optional variable.
 Set this variable to a non-empty string to define a password for the database schema user specified by `APP_USER`.
 This variable requires `APP_USER` to be specified as well.